 Building a Goat Milking Stand

-We started out by deciding what size we wanted to make our stand.
-We looked up some other goat milking stand plans online (I’ll link them at the end of the post) and settled on the size and style we thought would work best for our situation.
+We started out by deciding what size we wanted to make our stand by looking up some other goat milking stand plans online (I’ll link them at the end of the post) and settled on the size and style we thought would work best for our situation.

 When choosing the size of your stand, you will want to take into consideration the size of your goat breed.
-If you have a full size breed like us (we have Nubians), you’ll need to build the stand larger than if you have a miniature breed.
+If you have a full size breed like us, we have Nubians, you’ll need to build the stand larger than if you have a miniature breed like Nigerian Dwarfs.

 Derek is good at